katjam/get-functional-codebar-2022/notes.md

  Lambda Calculus heart function composition
   - anonymous - they do not need to be named or assigned to a variable
   - unary - only accept one parameter so if you need more than one, curry (n-ary)
-  - first-class - they can be inputs and they can return other functions

 ## Working with immutable
  Working with immutable data is something we have to enforce.
 Computer memory is designed to be mutable.
 The main skill is learning patterns of how to design for easy, reliable copying. e.g. Richard record copy.
 For example updating nested data decide which parts to copy.
 Transformation pipelines.